 Angel Stadium, home to MLB’s Los Angeles Angels, opened in 1966.
 In addition to sporting events, the stadium has hosted concerts by Pink Floyd, Madonna, the Grateful Dead, the Rolling Stones, NSYNC, Kenny Chesney, and U2.

-Orange County sightseeing can really tire you out.
-Sometimes you just need to take a break.
-Leave the driving and traffic to someone else as you visit, taste, and sample the best of Orange County’s craft beer scene with OC brewery tours.
+Orange County sightseeing can tire you out.
+Sometimes you need to take a break.
+Leave the driving and traffic to someone else as you visit, taste, and sample the best of Orange County’s craft beer scene with O.C. brewery tours.

-Just a couple of stops on OC brewery tours could include Laguna Beach beer Co., Drift Distillery, Left Coast Brewing Co., or the Brewing Reserve of California.
+A few stops on O.C. brewery tours could include Laguna Beach beer Co., Drift Distillery, Left Coast Brewing Co., or the Brewing Reserve of California.

 15. The Bowers Museum

-Located in Santa Ana, the Bowers Museum features more than 100,000 Native American, Asian, Pre-Columbian Mesoamerican, African, and Californian artistic items in a Mission-Revival-style structure.
+Santa Ana’s Bowers Museum features more than 100,000 Native American, Asian, Pre-Columbian Mesoamerican, African, and Californian artistic items in a Mission-Revival-style structure.